 During the forced relocation of Romanian rural people, thousands of dogs were abandoned as they were not permitted in the tiny urban apartments.
 During the 80s, attempts to control the dogs’ population were poorly managed using barbaric, brutal methods.
 Gas chambers, and primitive electrocution procedures sentenced tens of thousands of dogs to slow, agonizing deaths.
 Dogs were boiled (sometimes still alive) to be skinned for industrial purposes.
 Starting in the 90s, after the fall of the communist regime, the increased number of strays represented no priority for a new breed of politicians who predictably were content to turn a blind eye to the dogs’ suffering.
 Until the election campaign.

-When was ROLDA set up and why?
+When ROLDA was set up and why?

-Is ROLDA a registered nonprofit organization?
+Is ROLDA an international organization?

 How do I know my donation is used for its purpose?